Where to See Cherry Blossoms in Washington, D.C., Including 6 Less Crowded Places

 The Graham Georgetown

 Although this small boutique hotel isn’t as close to the main action as others, the Graham Georgetown is near one of our favorite, lesser-known cherry blossom sites: the gardens of Dumbarton Oaks.
-With a retro-yet-trendy D.C. aesthetic, rooftop bar, and convenient M Street location, it also immerses guests fully in Georgetown’s historic appeal.
+With a retro-yet-trendy aesthetic, rooftop bar, and convenient M Street location, it also puts guests right in the middle of Georgetown’s historic appeal.

 Canopy by Hilton Washington DC the Wharf